albertstarfield/apple-slick-rtx/README.md

 ### The UTM & qemu ( Upstream Qemu )

-UTM/qemu doesn't play nice with GPU 3D acceleration for Windows.
+UTM/qemu doesn't have GPU 3D acceleration for Windows (by default).
 You can check out the source:

 - [UTM Issues](https://github.com/utmapp/UTM/issues/3293)